Trading Psychology

 The Bottom Line

-The trading-psychology industry sells you a story that’s flattering, profitable for them, and quietly devastating for your account.
-The story is: the problem is in your head.
+The trading-psychology industry sells you one story: the problem is in your head.

 Sometimes it is.
-Most of the time, it’s in your edge or your risk rules — and the head problem is the symptom.
+Most of the time it isn’t.
+Most of the time the problem is your edge or your risk rules – and your head is just where you feel it.

 Larry Williams Trading Strategy: Lessons from the Master